IG-Shelter/Zip4Cloud/README.md

 ### Overview
 An volume compression tool that maintains directory structure and compresses each file individually for cloud backup convenience.
 Supports multiple compression options, integrity verification, and MD5 checksum functionality.
+In addition, a corresponding decompression script is provided to restore the folder and support verification after restoration.

 ### Key Features
 - **Smart Volume Compression**: Automatically splits compressed files by specified size